hugobiais/mini-delve/README.md

 mini-delve is a lightweight security compliance checker for Supabase projects—an inspiration drawn from [Delve](https://www.delve.co/).
 It automatically scans your Supabase configuration for common security best practices and logs detailed evidence of compliance or failures.
 The tool runs automated checks for Multi-Factor Authentication (MFA), Row Level Security (RLS), and Point-in-Time Recovery (PITR).

+## Testing the project

+To test the project, I recommend signing up with whatever email (doesn't really matter).
+After that, you can connect either a brand new Supabase organization (create a quick table in a new project to test the RLS check) or use your own.
+The checks won't work on projects that are INACTIVE.

 ## Features

 ### User Authentication & Organization Connection